The Paradox of Christmas

 If one were to try to summarize what is, perhaps, the dominant theme found in the Church’s reflection, teaching, and worship at the birth of Christ, it might well be that it could be stated in one word: paradox.
 Even a brief survey of the Church’s hymns, the preaching of her pastors, and the iconography of the feast would substantiate, I believe, this claim.
 From the quote above, taken from the sermon of St Gregory the Theologian, to the multitude of hymns contained in the service books as well as those by such as St Ephrem the Syrian and St Romanos the Melodist, one finds not only on every page but in almost every line a reflection and sense of amazement at the paradox which is at the center of the Mystery which is at the heart of all creation: the Mystery of Christ.

 We have grown accustomed and, therefore, comfortable with hearing that God became man.
 We hear the word “incarnation” and we do not even pause, not to say tremble, with amazement.
 Looking at the infant at the center of the icon we still do not see.
-Yet how many times do the very hymns that we sing for the feast tell us to "Behold!
+Yet how many times does the very hymns that we sing for the feast tell us to "Behold!
 Look!
 Be amazed!”?
 And so it behooves us, as we prepare for the feast, to consciously and deliberately consider the paradox that is Christmas.

 So, begging you to forgive my redundancy, hear again St Gregory:

 If we are to truly celebrate the feast of our Lord's birth, brothers and sisters, then we must become as little children.
-With the eyes of our hearts wide open and the mouths of our spirits agape, let us look and see that which mind cannot comprehend but only love can embrace.
+With the eyes of our hearts wide open and the mouths of our spirits agape, let us look and see that which mind cannot comprehend but only love embrace.
 It is the Mystery and the paradox stated most succinctly by St Romanos the Melodist: a little child, God before the ages.

 With love in Christ,